System Design Space

 Open post

-AWS, Microsoft, and Google all maintain mature architecture frameworks to assess solutions before and after production rollout.
+AWS, Microsoft, and Google all maintain mature architecture frameworks to assess solutions before and after production launch.
 This chapter provides a practical map: what these materials cover, where they align, and how to turn them into a recurring architecture improvement process.

 Framework tabs